Stop Waiting! You Missed the Millennium!

 For centuries, churches have pointed their hopes to a future “millennial reign,” a golden age where Christ finally rules on earth.
 But what if everything Jesus promised was “at hand” really happened, right on schedule?

-What if the millennium isn’t a tomorrow event, but a fulfilled promise, hidden in plain sight, sealed by the fall of Jerusalem in AD 70?
+What if the millennium is not a tomorrow event, but a fulfilled promise, hidden in plain sight, sealed by the fall of Jerusalem in AD 70?

-The Thousand Years: Not a Stopwatch, But a Statement
+The Thousand Years Isn't a Stopwatch.
+It's a Statement

 Ancient readers never treated “a thousand” like a calendar.

-In Hebrew thought, it’s a picture.
+In Hebrew thought, it is a picture.
 God’s way of saying “the whole thing,” “the perfect time,” “the fullness of My purpose.”

 Did God run out at hill 1,001?
 Of course not.
 It means all hills.